This Site Was Built With You In Mind!

 This dealership sales scam is not ripping you off, they are offering you to trade up on your vehicle to a newer one, it's actually quite ingenious, and it's almost like using subliminal messages in their advertising.
 The only problem I see with this advertising is the trickery to the unknowing customer.
 The customers in the waiting room have no idea that all the vehicles on this list come from the list of vehicles coming in for service on that day, it doesn't matter if your vehicle is only two years old, it will show up on the screen.

 I had no idea this was happening in our dealership, then, one day my mom was in the waiting room while I service her car.
-She would usually wait in the garage and visit with me, but it was extremely hot that day, so instead of waiting in the garage like she normally would, she decided to go have a seat in the air conditioned waiting room with all the free goodies.
+She would usually wait in the garage and visit with me, but it was extremely hot that day, so instead of waiting in the garage, she decided to go have a seat in the air conditioned waiting room with all the free goodies.

 After I was done, I went in to get her, she pointed to the TV and asked if she should trade her car, then she pointed out the message on the screen, that's when I notice the dealership sales scam.
 I wasn't surprised, but it sure opened my eyes to a whole new way of marketing.

 Being perceptive to what's going on around you can really facilitate your decisions.
 If you knew the list of vehicles up on the screen were from the service appointment schedule, I bet you would have second thoughts about trading in your old vehicle.
 Like I said, the dealership is not ripping you off, but it's a sneaky way of doing business, so buyers beware of dealership sales scams like this!

 Click here to download your copy of my eBook, "Simple Car Care Tips and Advice" It's filled with usefull, easy to understand, automotive information you can really use!